-This evidence along with the Application for Illness/Misadventure form (Appendix 2) is to be provided to the Head Teacher of the faculty on the first day back at school.
+This evidence along with the Application for Illness/Misadventure is to be provided to the Head Teacher of the faculty on the first day back at school.
 The Head Teacher will then determine if the reason is valid and decide on the submission of the task.